-- i.
-Only grades obtained from courses taken at AU will be taken into account in the calculation of a student's CGPA, i.e., grades obtained from transferred courses at the institution will not be taken into account in the computation of the CGPA. - ii.
-AU does not grant transfer students a graduate degree unless they successfully complete at least 75 percent of the credit hours of the graduate program at AU. - iii.
-Transfer credit hours will be reported on AU Transcript only when the Office of Admissions & Registration receives the authenticity certificate of the transcript from the former institution of the student.
+- Only grades obtained from courses taken at AU will be considered in the calculation of a student's CGPA, i.e., grades obtained from transferred courses at the institution will not be considered in the computation of the CGPA. - AU does not grant transfer students a graduate degree unless they complete at least 75 percent of the credit hours of the graduate program at AU. - limits transferred credits for Master's programs to a maximum of 25% of the total credits required for the program. - The transferred courses should not constitute the majority of courses (excluding the thesis/dissertation) of the 2nd year of the program. - The graduation projects and thesis are not subject to transfer. - It is not grant credit twice for the same course taken at two different institutions. - For Doctorate of Philosophy in Law, course transfer can only be within two years after passing the course, - A transcript indicating the courses studied at the previous institution is required and it should be certified by MOE, Transfer credit hours will be reported on the AU Transcript only when the Office of Admissions and Registration receives the authenticity certificate of the transcript from the sending institution of the student. - The equivalency certificate is required if the degree has been obtained outside the UAE - A fee of AED 500 will be charged for the evaluation of courses to be transferred.
+The fee will be refunded if the student is admitted only.